4d/docs/website/translated_docs/de/Concepts/operators.md

 The syntax is as follows:

-`condition ? exprIfTruthy : exprIfFalsy`
+`condition ? condition ? exprIfTruthy : exprIfFalsy`

 > Since the [token syntax](https://doc.4d.com/4Dv19R3/4D/19-R3/Using-tokens-in-formulas.300-5583062.en.html) uses colons, we recommend inserting a space after the colon `:` or enclosing tokens using parentheses to avoid any conflicts.